yee-codes/terminal_app-blackjack/README.md

 3. When you have a basic understanding of the rules, please feel free to select 'Play' to start a game of Blackjack.

-4. During gameplay, you'll be asked to make a decision on how you want to proceed in the game.
+4. During gameplay, you'll be asked to make one or more decisions on how you want to proceed in the game.
 The two options are: 'Hit' and 'Stand'.

 5. Once you're happy with the total points of your hand, the dealer will draw one or more cards according to the pre-set rules.
 If you go over 21 before the dealer's turn, you lose the game immediately.
-CHOOSE YOUR ACTION CAREFULLY!
+So, CHOOSE YOUR ACTION CAREFULLY!

 6. At the end of a game, both your score and the dealer's score are compared to determine the winner.
 Good luck!